JingboHH/Interview_Task/README.md

 # Interview_Task
 Hello!
-I performed the task as question answering using OpenAI and LLaMA 2.0
+I performed the question answering task using OpenAI and LLaMA 2.0.